Mohsinrazaa/Mohsinrazaa/README.md

 <br />
 <br />
 <br />
 I'm a Data Science practitioner and computer programmer with an avid interest in Natural Language Processing and traditional Machine Learning.
-As a core programmer, I love taking challenges and love being part of the solution.
+As a core programmer, I love taking challenges and being part of the solution.
 <br/>
 Besides programming, I enjoy reading and traveling.
 <br>